Zero-sum partitions of Abelian groups and their applications to magic- and antimagic-type labelings: Abstract

 \section{Abstract}

-The following problem has been known since the 80's.
+The following problem has been known since the 80s.
 Let $\Gamma$ be an Abelian group of order $m$ (denoted $|\Gamma|=m$), and let $t$ and $\{m_i\}_{i=1}^{t}$, be positive integers such that $\sum_{i=1}^t m_i=m-1$.
-Determine when $\Gamma^*=\Gamma\setminus\{0\}$, the set of non-zero elements of $\Gamma$, can be partitioned into disjoint subsets $\{S_i\}_{i=1}^{t}$ such that $|S_i|=m_i$ and $\sum_{s\in S_i}s=0$ for every $i$, $1 \leq i \leq t$.
+Determine when $\Gamma^*=\Gamma\setminus\{0\}$, the set of non-zero elements of $\Gamma$, can be partitioned into disjoint subsets $\{S_i\}_{i=1}^{t}$ such that $|S_i|=m_i$ and $\sum_{s\in S_i}s=0$ for every $1 \leq i \leq t$.
 Such a subset partition is called a \textit{zero-sum partition}.

 $|I(\Gamma)|\neq 1$, where $I(\Gamma)$ is the set of involutions in $\Gamma$, is a necessary condition for the existence of zero-sum partitions.
-In this paper we show that the additional condition of $m_i\geq 4$ for every $i$, $1 \leq i \leq t$, is sufficient.
-Moreover, we present some applications of zero-sum partitions to irregular, magic- and anti-magic-type labelings of graphs.
+In this paper, we show that the additional condition of $m_i\geq 4$ for every $1 \leq i \leq t$, is sufficient.
+Moreover, we present some applications of zero-sum partitions to magic- and antimagic-type labelings of graphs.